Leasburg Diversion Dam: Location

 Leasburg Diversion Dam was the first dam completed on the Rio Grande Project by the United States Bureau of Reclamation.

 By 1908, the Rio Grande was being diverted into the Leasburg Canal to irrigate 31600 acre of land in the upper Mesilla Valley.

 Nine miles south of the dam, the 502 ft long, steel truss Picacho Flume carried canal water over the Rio Grande.

 In 1919 the crest of Leasburg Dam was raised 1.25 ft.

+Recreation opportunities at the dam are operated by Leasburg Dam State Park.